-More recently, we rolled out our Biscuit Barrel Beers.
+More then rolled out our Biscuit Barrel Beers.
 Who doesn’t love a biscuit with their tea?
 Joking aside, we wanted to do something fun around the fact that biscuits and beer share common ingredients, which accounts for those lovely biscuity flavours you get from certain brewing malts.
 So we crafted a series of beers matching classic biscuit flavours to traditional brewing recipes – and the seasons.

 We had Oatmeal Biscuit Beer (spring), Barley Biscuit Beer (summer), Bourbon Biscuit Beer (autumn), Chocolate Biscuit Beer (winter) and Fruit Biscuit Beer (Christmas).
 They all went down a treat.

 One of our most memorable one-off beers has to be England Expects, which has made regular appearances since we brewed it initially for the 2006 World Cup in Germany.
 The idea was to capture the nation’s optimism and trepidation for their team’s footballing fate in equal measure.
-We even came up with a pump-clip to anticipate all outcomes.
-Unfortunately, drinkers have never seen the ‘Winner’ version; only ‘We’ve Blown It’.

 But our drinkers’ favourite of all time has to be Rosey Nosey.
 Our original Christmas brew became an instant hit in 1998, with its fruity Christmas cake flavour and striking bar profile – a Santa beard and flashing nose on the pump-clip.
 To this day it’s a festive classic and continues to be one of the country’s most popular Christmas drinks.